 Builds A/B tests

 To see how players react to game updates, run an A/B experiment.
-Through the Developer Console, add a new game build — it will be shown to half of your audience for two weeks.
+Through the Developer Console, add a new game build.
+Specify the audience percentage and experiment duration.
 When testing concludes, compare the metrics of the experimental build with the main version’s performance to decide whether to update your app.

 Warning